tingerlingerr/DigiPotX9C/Readme.md

 - Verifies pin connection for ESP32 (very imp).
 - Considers the fact a user may want to increase wiper position by more than 1 position a time.
 - Minimally written library balancing speed of operation, and reliability & ease of use.
-- :grey_exclamation:_FUTURE WORK_ This library will also house an easy-to-use bluetooth and wifi connectivity option.
+:grey_exclamation:_FUTURE WORK_: This library will also house an easy-to-use bluetooth and wifi connectivity option.
 For wifi, it will also be connected to ROS1 and ROS2.
 ---

 ## :clipboard: **Folder Structure**